 Introduction

-As the Major League Baseball postseason heats up, I’ve been reflecting on one of my favorite movies, Moneyball.
+Mastering prioritization in product management is a lot like building a winning baseball team on a budget—just ask Billy Beane from Moneyball.
 If you’re unfamiliar, it tells the story of Billy Beane, the Oakland A’s general manager, and how he built a winning team on a limited budget using data-driven decisions.
 He focused on stats that traditional scouts often ignored, which made me think about how prioritization works in product management.

 Like in baseball, prioritization in product management often feels like a tug-of-war.
 Some rely strictly on data—frameworks, metrics, and models guiding every decision.
 Others trust their intuition, making decisions based on gut feelings, experience, or the loudest stakeholders.
 But, just as in baseball, the truth lies somewhere in between.